Fyphen1223/AuthBot/README.md

 }
 ```

-time means seconds to wait for authenticate
+Time means seconds to wait for authenticate

+Save above as config.json to same directory of your clone of this.